 Yes, a dirty air purifier can make you sick.
 This is because the bacteria, mold, and yeast that accumulate in the unit can cause respiratory infections.
 These are especially dangerous for young children, the elderly, and people with weakened immune systems.

-An air purifier is a fantastic machine that can help to improve the quality of air in your home.
-However, like any other appliance, there can be some shortcomings sometimes, like the smell.
-We hope the tips and information in this article will help you if you’re ever faced with this issue.
+An air purifier is a fantastic machine that can help improve the air quality in your home.
+However, like any other appliance, there can sometimes be shortcomings, like the smell.
+We hope the tips and information in this article will help you if you ever face this issue.